Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

+The reheating temperature $T_{\mathrm{RH}}$ is also used in SGWB spectra.
+If the reheating is instant, the $T_{\mathrm{RH}}$ can be expressed as

 where we used the fact that $\alpha_p \gg 1$ for super-cooling phase transition.
-However, if we consider the finite decay width of the scalar field as considered in Eq.~\eqref{TRH}, the reheating temperature will be suppressed and also the peak frequency of the SGWB spectra.
-This can help us to relate the low-frequency SGWB spectra of $T_\mathrm{RH} \simeq \mathcal{O}(10)~\mathrm{MeV}$ with the high-energy physics at $\mathcal{O}(100)~\mathrm{GeV}$.
+However, if we consider the finite decay width of the scalar field as considered in Eq.~\eqref{TRH}, the reheating temperature will also be suppressed also the peak frequency of the gravitational wave spectra.

-Our findings indicate that a larger bubble wall velocity $v_w$, necessitates a greater coupling $y_\chi$, to satisfy the relic density.
-This is mainly due to the fact that the penetration rate $R_{\mathrm{in}}$ is enhanced for larger $v_w$.
-And as the coupling parameter $y_A$ in the conformal model is enhanced, the super-cooling is weaker such that the relic density is enlarged then a stronger filtering ability, i.e., larger $y_\chi$ or smaller $v_w$, is required.
-More importantly, we find the relic density depends weakly on the cut-off $M$.
-This indicates that the super-cool DM model can be detected by NANOGrav if $0.6 \lesssim y_A \lesssim 0.7$ which can be seen from Fig.~\ref{parameters}.